 An exception may be allowed for a person to carry or possess a personal safety or security device on ESU #13 property, in an ESU #13 vehicle, or at any ESU #13 activity or program where it is established that the person is presented with a clear and substantial risk to personal safety and the person received prior written permission from the administrator or administrator's designee.
-If a person obtains prior approval from the administrator or administrator's designee, the person must store the device during the work or school day in a secure location as designated by the administrator or administrator's designee.
+If a person obtains prior approval from the administrator or administrator or the device during the work or school day in a secure location as designated by the administrator or administrator's designee.